Last updated on 2026-01-21

 Program overview

-The Recreation and Leisure Services Ontario College Diploma program is a two-year course designed to prepare students for a rewarding career in programming within recreation facilities, parks, and community settings.
+The Recreation and Leisure Services Ontario College Diploma program is a two-year program designed to prepare students for a career in programming within recreation facilities, parks, and community settings.
 This program emphasizes the importance of promoting and advocating for active, healthy living through engaging recreation and leisure activities.
-Students will gain practical experience through over 300 hours of field placement, allowing them to apply their learning in real-world environments.
-Graduates will be equipped to support healthy communities and contribute positively to the recreation and leisure services field.
+Students will gain practical experience through over 300 hours of field placement, which equips them with essential on-the-job training in the recreation and leisure services industry.

 Program structure

-The Recreation and Leisure Services program is structured to be completed in two years.
+The Recreation and Leisure Services program is structured to provide a comprehensive education over a duration of two years.
 The program includes:

-• Industry-related certifications, such as High Five Quest and Principles of Healthy Aging.
+- Industry-related certifications, such as High Five and Principles of Healthy Aging.

 Featured Experiences

-• Over 300 hours of valuable field placement, providing real-world experience in various recreation settings.
+- Over 300 hours of valuable field placement experience, providing practical training in the industry.

-• Collaboration with community partners to develop and promote recreation programs.
+- Opportunities to work with community partners to develop, promote, and coordinate recreation programs.

-• Hands-on learning through field projects that integrate theory with practice.
+- Hands-on learning through field projects that are essential for completing the program.

-• Participation in industry-related certifications that enhance employability.
+- Participation in industry-related certifications to enhance employability.

 Career Options